 What Does Code P0299 Mean?

-Both the supercharger and turbocharger play a vital role in ensuring the efficient working of the engine.
+The supercharger or turbocharger plays a vital role in ensuring the efficient working of the engine.
 If your turbocharger or supercharger has a problem, you should fix it as soon as possible.

-Your vehicle’s turbocharger and supercharger suck gas straight out of the exhaust pipe and transfer it back into the combustor with high pressure.
+Your vehicle’s turbocharger/supercharger sucks gas straight out of the exhaust pipe and transfers it back into the combustion chamber with high pressure.
 This process improves the amount of O2 in the air-fuel mixture reaction and adds ignitable gases from the exhaust to the air-fuel mixture.
 This precarious combination improves engine power and performance.

 A bad supercharger or turbocharger may lead to engine problems such as poor fuel economy, poor performance, and even engine damage.